shwaytaj/toddltrackreplit/replit.md

 ## Overview

-Toddl is a comprehensive child development tracking application that helps parents monitor their children's growth milestones, physical development metrics, and receive AI-powered guidance.
-The application provides a nurturing, data-confident interface that balances emotional warmth with professional health tracking, designed specifically for parents tracking developmental progress from birth through early childhood.
+Toddl is a comprehensive child development tracking application designed to help parents monitor their children's growth milestones and physical development.
+It provides AI-powered guidance within a nurturing, data-confident interface, balancing emotional warmth with professional health tracking for children from birth through early childhood.
+The project aims to provide evidence-based guidance by integrating milestone data from multiple international health organizations.

 ## User Preferences